 Slatecube offers virtual internships in courses ranging from corporate finance to anger management.
 Once a candidate completes a course in their chosen discipline, he/she is paired with a company for a virtual internship.
 Slatecube has worked with companies such as Cisco and accounting firm Grant Thornton.

-Time to adjust our view of developing economies
+Time to adjust our view of the developing world

 When I left Haiti in 2000, to make an international call, one had to go to what we then called a Teleko (a government-owned communication center) near by, wait in line until it was your turn to use the booth to make the call.
 But now people can call their loved ones, living overseas, from different corners in the country while plotting their lands.